osrg/ryu-certification/switch/LINC.md

     ethernet/mpls(bsb=0)/mpls(bsb=1)/ipv6/tcp-->'mpls_bos=1,actions=output:2'                            OK
     ethernet/mpls(bsb=1)/arp-->'mpls_bos=1,actions=output:2'                                             OK
     ethernet/mpls(bsb=1)/arp-->'mpls_bos=1,actions=output:CONTROLLER'                                    OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/mpls(bsb=0)/mpls(bsb=1)/arp-->'mpls_bos=1,actions=output:2'                                 OK
 </pre>
 <a name="42d8b469a2a3868f8fb4a5059ad451ff">match: 37_PBB_ISID</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv4/tcp-->'pbb_isid=100,actions=output:2'          ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv4/tcp-->'pbb_isid=100,actions=output:CONTROLLER' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv4/tcp-->'pbb_isid=100,actions=output:CONTROLLER' ERROR
         Receiving timeout: no packet-in.
     ethernet/svlan/itag(sid=203)/ethernet/svlan/vlan/ipv4/tcp-->'pbb_isid=100,actions=output:2'          OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv6/tcp-->'pbb_isid=100,actions=output:2'          ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv6/tcp-->'pbb_isid=100,actions=output:CONTROLLER' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv6/tcp-->'pbb_isid=100,actions=output:CONTROLLER' ERROR
-        Receiving timeout: no packet-in. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/svlan/itag(sid=203)/ethernet/svlan/vlan/ipv6/tcp-->'pbb_isid=100,actions=output:2'          OK unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/arp-->'pbb_isid=100,actions=output:2'               ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/arp-->'pbb_isid=100,actions=output:CONTROLLER'      ERROR
         Receiving timeout: no packet-in.
+    ethernet/svlan/itag(sid=203)/ethernet/svlan/vlan/ipv6/tcp-->'pbb_isid=100,actions=output:2'          OK
+    ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/arp-->'pbb_isid=100,actions=output:2'               ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/arp-->'pbb_isid=100,actions=output:CONTROLLER'      ERROR
+        Receiving timeout: no packet-in.
     ethernet/svlan/itag(sid=203)/ethernet/svlan/vlan/arp-->'pbb_isid=100,actions=output:2'               OK
 </pre>
 <a name="a0f136634ba501a112c0bb437349a478">match: 37_PBB_ISID (Mask)</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv4/tcp-->'pbb_isid=96(mask=0xf0),actions=output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv4/tcp-->'pbb_isid=96(mask=0xf0),actions=output:CONTROLLER' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv4/tcp-->'pbb_isid=96(mask=0xf0),actions=output:CONTROLLER' ERROR
         Receiving timeout: no packet-in.
     ethernet/svlan/itag(sid=203)/ethernet/svlan/vlan/ipv4/tcp-->'pbb_isid=96(mask=0xf0),actions=output:2' OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv6/tcp-->'pbb_isid=96(mask=0xf0),actions=output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv6/tcp-->'pbb_isid=96(mask=0xf0),actions=output:CONTROLLER' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/ipv6/tcp-->'pbb_isid=96(mask=0xf0),actions=output:CONTROLLER' ERROR
-        Receiving timeout: no packet-in. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/svlan/itag(sid=203)/ethernet/svlan/vlan/ipv6/tcp-->'pbb_isid=96(mask=0xf0),actions=output:2' OK unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/arp-->'pbb_isid=96(mask=0xf0),actions=output:2'     ERROR
+        Receiving timeout: no packet-in.
+    ethernet/svlan/itag(sid=203)/ethernet/svlan/vlan/ipv6/tcp-->'pbb_isid=96(mask=0xf0),actions=output:2' OK
+    ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/arp-->'pbb_isid=96(mask=0xf0),actions=output:2'     ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/arp-->'pbb_isid=96(mask=0xf0),actions=output:CONTROLLER' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/svlan/itag(sid=100)/ethernet/svlan/vlan/arp-->'pbb_isid=96(mask=0xf0),actions=output:CONTROLLER' ERROR
         Receiving timeout: no packet-in.
     ethernet/svlan/itag(sid=203)/ethernet/svlan/vlan/arp-->'pbb_isid=96(mask=0xf0),actions=output:2'     OK